What's the Problem?

 See all related product liability lawsuits our attorneys covered so far.

 Do I Have a Polaris General XP 1000 Lawsuit?

-The Product Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Polaris General XP 1000 Lawsuits.
+The Product Liability Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Polaris General XP 1000 Lawsuits.
 We are handling individual litigation nationwide and currently accepting new injury and death cases in all 50 states.

 If you or a loved one has been injured by a recalled Polaris ATV, you should contact our law firm immediately.
 You may be entitled to a settlement by filing a suit and we can help.